OVER 100 !!!

 Fox Tails.
-Cut up an old sheet into strips approximately 4″ wide and 24″ long.
+Cut up an old sheet into strips approximately 4” wide and 24” long.
 These are the “tails.”
 Each player sticks one tail in the back of their shorts.
 First play the game without balls.
 Add all players with ball.
 All players dribble while simultaneously trying to grab others’ tails while protecting their own.
 (You can use pinnies as tails.)
 See Foxes and Chickens for a variation.

 Freeze Tag.
 All players with ball except for designated “tagger.”
 Players dribble within the grid while avoiding the tagger.
 The tagger runs around and touches any players to freeze them.
-Players can unfreeze themselves by performing the “Irish Jig” ten for ten touches or just counting to 10.
+Players can unfreeze themselves by performing the “Irish Jig” for ten touches or just counting to 10.
 Continue briefly and then switch taggers.
 (Variations: Taggers can also be dribblers.
 Can use two taggers.
 Can separate team into two groups.)
 [Tested and Confirmed for 3-year olds and up.]
 (See Coach Freeze Tag as a precursor game.)

 Knock Off.
 Divide the team in half.
 One group each has balls.
 Place several discs randomly spread out in the grid.
 Place a ball on each disc.
 One group goes at a time.
 The objective is to knock all the balls off the discs by kicking a ball into them.
 Each team gets a turn and the team that knocks off all the balls in the quickest time wins.
 Have the group that knocked the balls off re-set them and return their ball to a player in the other group.